Contact the park

 Thank you for respecting our park's natural resources, facilities, and fellow park visitors.

 This trail winds along a peninsula overlooking the millpond and back to the James S. Rockefeller Trail through a longleaf pine forest.
 Along the way, you'll encounter historic structures viewed from across the millpond, a bank fishing access footpath and a floating observation deck with nice views of the millpond.

 The trail travels between a native grass meadow and longleaf pine forests.
-It ends in front of the Rockefeller House and a large historical marker where the trail connects with the Cypress Point Loop trail.
-Enjoy long views of open meadows, old farm silo in the distance, Long-leaf pine forests and good birdwatching.
-Please use this trail on your return hike to the park office/trail head.
+It ends in front of the Rockefeller House and a large historical marker where the trail connects with the Cypress Point Loop Trail.
+Two wayside displays discuss edge habitat and the life cycle of the longleaf pine.
+Enjoy long views of open meadows, old farm silo in the distance, longleaf pine forests and good birdwatching.
+Please use this trail on your return hike to the park office/trailhead.